elunna/nerfhack-changelog/README.md

 ### Temple to Moloch level
 * Ported from SLASH'EM
-* Gargoyles replace the statue gargoyles in the original map.
+* Gargoyles replace the statue gargoyles in the original map
-* Winged gargoyles replace 4 of the original gargoyles.
+* Winged gargoyles replace 4 of the original gargoyles
-* 2 ghoul mages were added.
+* 2 ghoul mages were added

 ### Lost Tomb level
 * Ported from SLASH'EM - this level now has some additional rooms (and treasures) with randomized passages.